FIVE SONGS (LIEDER), OP. 47

 No.

-5: Die Liebende schreibt (original key)
+5: Die Liebende schreibt (in low key,

 1. Botschaft (Message).
 Text by Georg